 The Company assesses the impairment of long-lived assets whenever events or changes in business circumstances indicate that the carrying amount of an asset may not be recoverable.
 When such events occur, management determines whether there has been impairment by comparing the anticipated undiscounted net future cash flows to the related asset's carrying value.
 If impairment exists, the asset is written down to its estimated fair value.
-No impairment of long-lived assets was noted as of and for the year ended September 30, 2015.
+No impairment of long-lived assets was noted as of and for the years ended September 30, 2016, 2015 and 2014.